-Contractual limitations on damages are agreements whereby the parties limit or exclude the availability of damages that would otherwise be available under statutory law.
+Contractual limitations on damages are agreements whereby the parties limit the availability of damages that would otherwise be available under statutory law.
 They differ from more general ‘exemption clauses’ or ‘liability limitations’ – clauses that absolve a party, whether in whole or in part, from liability under a contract or for a related tort, or that qualify that liability – in that contractual limitations on damages relate specifically, and exclusively, to damages.
 Clauses that go beyond a limitation of damages, for example, because they exclude the coming into being of a contractual duty in the first place, are not the primary focus of this chapter.

 General aspects of contractual limitations on damages

 Agreements on contractual limitations on damages and their incorporation

 A contractual limitation on damages needs to be agreed by the contracting parties.
 It thus requires a contractual relationship between the creditor and the debtor.